 Knowledge is power.
-Understand where you stand, instead of ignoring it and potentially face a problem later.
-Problems could be low employee engagement, a flat culture that needs to be resuscitated and no one wants to work for you.😐
+Understand where you stand with your workforce, instead of ignoring it and potentially face a problem later.
+Common challenges that come up could be low employee engagement, a weak culture that needs to be resuscitated and has your people leaving your organization.

 How would you define the employee experience for your organization?
 How do you as an organization want your employees to feel working for your company?

 Let me know in the comments below!
 If you’re struggling with your employee experience or know a company that is, I’d love to hear from you.